EVORA-project/evora-ontology/models/docs/Provider.md

 # Class: Provider (Provider)

-_A provider of products or services, as a specific organization_
+_A provider of products or services, as a specific organization._